 Daily Customer Data Updates

 Timing is everything when it comes to onboarding.
-Sending out a welcome card four weeks won’t deliver a positive first impression.
-The FI Works solution consolidates and cleanses the bank’s customer data on a daily basis which was crucial to be able to drive the timely execution of each step in the onboarding programs.
+Sending out a welcome card weeks late won’t deliver a positive first impression.
+The FI Works solution consolidates and cleanses the bank’s customer data on a daily basis.
+This was crucial for driving the timely execution of each step in the onboarding programs.

 “The first month to nine months is the danger zone for customer attrition.”